 We want anyone and everyone to be able to check out this incredible resource.
-Thanks to the generous support of our donors, we’re able to grant free access for small, private viewings—for individuals, couples, families, friends, etc., just click here to access a private viewing of the documentary.
+Thanks to the generous support of our donors, we’re able to grant free access for small, private viewings—for individuals, couples, families, friends, etc., just click here to access a private viewing of the free documentary.

 For larger gatherings at educational institutions and community events, licenses can be purchased for public screenings by clicking here.

 Ultimately, we hope you enjoy it and learn all about how porn can impact consumers, relationships, and our society.
 If you like it, please do share it and help others become educated as well!

 Why is this issue important?
 Is it relevant to me?

 For years, porn has often been thought of as an isolated issue—something that can be easily compartmentalized in the lives of consumers, unrelated to anything else that’s going on.
 Thanks to decades of research from respected institutions, the world can now understand the significant impacts porn can have.

 Given the growing field of scientific research and studies, it can no longer be denied that repeated porn exposure does have a tangible effect on consumers, and is connected to declining relationship satisfaction as well as various forms of sexual exploitation.
 This isn’t a moral argument, it’s simply something to consider given the facts.

 Given this information, we believe that everyone should be given the opportunity to make an informed decision regarding porn for themselves, similar to anything else someone might consider consuming.
 Ultimately, we respect the right of adults to choose for themselves whether to click porn or not.
 The least we can do is contribute thoughtfully to an important conversation that is absolutely relevant to youth growing up today in the digital age.

 Ultimately, because of the available information, anyone and everyone can care about porn’s proven effects.
 If you have a brain, desire healthy relationships, and care about living in a healthy society, this docuseries is for you.

-We hope it adds to and helps to shape meaningful conversations in your community, wherever you are.
+We hope this free documentary adds to and helps to shape meaningful conversations in your community, wherever you are.
 Happy viewing!